-- · less stable political and economic environments and changes in a specific country's or region's political or economic conditions; - entering into or renewing commercial agreements with international governments or provincial authorities; - international customers which are agencies or institutions of foreign governments, - local business practices which may be in conflict with the FCPA and Bribery Act; - · currency fluctuations; - · potential negative consequences from changes in tax laws affecting our ability to repatriate profits; - · unfavorable labor regulations; - · greater difficulties in relying on non-U.S. courts to enforce either local or U.S. laws, particularly with respect to intellectual property; - greater potential for intellectual property piracy; - greater difficulties in managing and staffing non-U.S. operations; - the need to ensure compliance with the numerous in-country and international regulatory and legal requirements applicable to our business in each of these jurisdictions and to maintain an effective compliance program to ensure compliance with these requirements; - changes in public attitudes about the perceived safety of nuclear facilities; - changes in trade policies, regulatory requirements and other barriers; - · civil unrest or other catastrophic events; and - · longer payment cycles of non-U.S. customers and difficulty collecting receivables in non-U.S. jurisdictions.
+- less stable political and economic environments and changes in a specific country's or region's political or economic conditions; - entering into or renewing commercial agreements with international governments or provincial authorities or entities directly or indirectly controlled by such governments or authorities, such as our Chinese partner Double-Crane Pharmaceutical Company; - · international customers which are agencies or institutions of foreign governments, - local business practices which may be in conflict with the FCPA and Bribery Act; - · currency fluctuations;

+- · potential negative consequences from changes in tax laws affecting our ability to repatriate profits; - unfavorable labor regulations; - · greater difficulties in relying on non-U.S. courts to enforce either local or U.S. laws, particularly with respect to intellectual property; - greater potential for intellectual property piracy; - greater difficulties in managing and staffing non-U.S. operations; - the need to ensure compliance with the numerous in-country and international regulatory and legal requirements applicable to our business in each of these jurisdictions and to maintain an effective compliance program to ensure compliance with these requirements; - changes in public attitudes about the perceived safety of nuclear facilities; - · changes in trade policies, regulatory requirements and other barriers; - · civil unrest or other catastrophic events; and - longer payment cycles of non-U.S. customers and difficulty collecting receivables in non-U.S. jurisdictions.

 These factors are beyond our control.
-The realization of any of these or other risks associated with operating in non-U.S. countries could have a material adverse effect on our business, results of operations or financial condition.
+The realization of any of these or other risks associated with operating in non-U.S. countries could have a material adverse effect on our business, results of operations, financial condition and cash flows.
 As our international exposure increases and as we execute our strategy of international expansion, these risks may intensify.